 |April 9||Visitas Registration||Join us for Visitas, our admitted student weekend, April 21-23.
 Learn about Harvard and experience campus life.|

 Reply to admission offer and confirm your place in the

 Students seeking residential and/or academic accommodations due to a documented disability must submit appropriate clinical documentation directly to the AEO, which will review requests, schedule appointments with students to discuss options for reasonable accommodations, and notify the FDO.
 Requests submitted after the deadline can result in service delays.

-Claim your HarvardKey and activate two-step verification to access protected Harvard online resources and applications (e.g. to pay your bill, upload ID photo, submit housing questionnaire).
-In addition, be sure to establish your @college email account, which will be the official address that Harvard will use to contact you.
+Claim your HarvardKey and establish your @college email account; then activate two-step verification to access protected Harvard online resources and applications (e.g. to pay your bill, upload ID photo, submit housing questionnaire).
+Your @college email account will be the official address that Harvard will use to contact you.

 |May 5||Foreign Student Visa Survey||The Admissions Office will contact non-United States citizens/permanent residents by email in mid-April with instructions for those who are required to submit this form.|

 |May 10||Pre-Orientation||Register for one of six pre-orientation programs, if desired.|

 |May 15||Update Address and Parent Contact Information||Ensure College records are updated and verify your address for summer mailings.
 Visit the “Personal Information” tab in my.harvard.|